Training Latent Diffusion Models with Interacting Particle Algorithms: INTERACTING PARTICLE LATENT DIFFUSION

-To obtain an algorithm for minimizing $\tilde{F}$ in \eqref{eq:free-energy}, we follow similar steps to those taken in \citet{kuntz23a} to obtain particle-based algorithms for minimizing $F$ in \eqref{eq:fen78awfnye8awnfeua} for simpler latent variable models (in particular, ones for which $p_{\theta,\phi}(x,z_0)$ is tractable).
+To obtain an algorithm for minimizing $\tilde{F}$ in \eqref{eq:free-energy}, we follow similar steps to those taken in \citet{kuntz23a} to obtain particle-based algorithms for minimizing $F$ in \eqref{eq:fen78awfnye8awnfeua} for simpler latent variable models (in particular, ones for which $p_{\theta,\phi}(x,z_0)$ have a standard Gaussian prior and do not have complex dependencies on latent variables $z_0$).